A diabetic patient can have Diabetic Neuropathy which is a kind of nerve damage throughout the body. It damages nerves in the feet and legs.

 - Say no to smoking.

-- Massage your hands and feet to improve circulation, stimulates nerves and may even give temporarily relieve from pain.
+- Massage your hands and feet to improve circulation, stimulates nerves, and may even give temporarily relieve pain.

 - Avoid keeping your knees crossed or leaning on your elbows for a long period.
 It may cause new nerve damage.

 - Set up priorities for the day but don’t overexert

 - Accept the negative aspects of the illness and move forward to become more positive to find out what works best.

 - In case of severe pain, don’t sit lonely, rather visit a friend, take a walk or so.